Brown leaves on woody plants

 Why do leaves turn brown?

-Plants can be harmed by many problems including pests, diseases and environmental factors, but they can only respond in a limited number of ways – developing brown leaves is the most common.
+Plants can be harmed by many problems, including feeding damage from invertebrates or mammals, attack by diseases, and issues caused by adverse environmental factors.
+However, they can only respond in a limited number of ways, and developing brown leaves is the most common.
 As a result, figuring out what has caused leaf browning is an essential first step in protecting your plants.

 Leaves can turn brown in three ways: